- About Diversity Ed

 - Request a Workshop

-Applications will be accepted on a rolling basis until December 12th for 2018-2019 Social Justice Education Paraprofessionals!
+Applications are currently being accepted for the 2019-2020 Social Justice Education Paraprofessionals!
 Complete your application here.

 The Social Justice Educator Paraprofessional Program is a 3-semester peer education program powered by students for students.
 The Social Justice Education Paraprofessional Program is designed to promote diversity and student leadership by providing intensive training for students in areas of knowledge, awareness, and skills related to issues of diversity and social justice.
 Through this program, paraprofessionals serve as a campus leaders in social justice by developing and facilitating educational programs for the campus.
 Social Justice Education Paraprofessionals receive 11 advanced credit hours in Psychology.